delano/otto/README.md

 ### App ###

 There is nothing special about the Ruby class.
 The only requirement is that the first two arguments to initialize be a Rack::Request object and a Rack::Response object.
 Otherwise, you can do anything you want.
-You're free to use any templating engine, any database mapper, etc. There is no magic here.
+You're free to use any templating engine, any database mapper, etc. There is no magic.

     class App

-      # An instance of Rack::Request
-      attr_reader :req
-      # An instance of Rack::Response
-      attr_reader :res
+      attr_reader :req, :res

       # Otto creates an instance of this class for every request
       # and passess the Rack::Request and Rack::Response objects.
       def initialize req, res
         @req, @res = req, res
-        res.header['Content-Type'] = "text/html; charset=utf-8"
       end

       def index
+        res.header['Content-Type'] = "text/html; charset=utf-8"
         lines = [
           '<img src="/img/otto.jpg" /><br/><br/>',
           'Send feedback:<br/>',